awsdocs/aws-codepipeline-user-guide/doc_source/appendix-github-oauth.md

 ## GitHub version 1 source action structure reference<a name="action-reference-GitHub"></a>

 **Note**
-The GitHub version 1 source action is not recommended and will soon no longer be supported\.
+While we don’t recommend using the GitHub version 1 action, existing pipelines with the GitHub version 1 action will continue to work without any impact\.
 For a pipeline with a GitHub GitHub version 1 source action, CodePipeline uses OAuth\-based tokens to connect to your GitHub repository\.
 By contrast, the new GitHub action \(version 2\) uses a connection resource to associate AWS resources to your GitHub repository\.
 The connection resource uses app\-based tokens to connect\.
 For more information about updating your pipeline to the recommended GitHub action that uses a connection, see [Update a GitHub version 1 source action to a GitHub version 2 source action](update-github-action-connections.md)\.

 Triggers the pipeline when a new commit is made on the configured GitHub repository and branch\.